DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_getcalendars.md - gets all the calendars added into Gantt
 - api/gantt_getchildren.md - returns the 1st-level child tasks of the specified parent branch
 - api/gantt_getclosestworktime.md - returns the closest working time
+- api/gantt_getcolumnindex.md -
+- api/gantt_getconnectedgroup.md -
 - api/gantt_getdatastore.md - returns the configuration object of a datastore
-- api/gantt_getglobaltaskindex.md - get the index of a task in the tree
+- api/gantt_getglobaltaskindex.md - gets the index of a task in the tree
 - api/gantt_getgridcolumn.md - gets the configuration object of a column
 - api/gantt_getgridcolumns.md - gets columns of the Gantt chart
 - api/gantt_getlabel.md - gets the label of a select control in the lightbox